cjihrig/toolbag/README.md

 ### The `Manager` Object

 The manager responsible for general orchestration in `toolbag`.
 The manager registers plugins, implements the application's error policy, and handles other important tasks.
 Plugins are not expected to construct new instances of `Manager`.
-Instead, they should interact with the existing `manager` instance that is provided to them.
+Instead, they should interact with the existing `manager` instance that is provided to them. `Manager` is an instance of `EventEmitter`.

 #### `add (name, fn)`